arthmis/arthmis.github.io/articles/image_convolution.md

 - preferable to make them odd in height and width
 - using even sized kernels can lead to aliasing?(have to look that up)
+- using border pixels to deal with out of bounds kernels seems preferable
+- other acceptable choices are wrapping and mirroring

 ### Different filters